donejs/donejs/docs/guides/react-ssr.md

   response.end();
 });

-require('donejs-spdy').createServer({
+require('donejs-spdy')
+  .createServer(
+    {
       key: fs.readFileSync(process.env.KEY),
       cert: fs.readFileSync(process.env.CERT),
       spdy: {
         protocols: ['h2', 'http/1.1']
       }
-}, app).listen(PORT);
+    },
+    app
+  )
+  .listen(PORT);

-console.error(`Server running at https://localhost:${PORT}`);
+console.error(`Server running at http://localhost:${PORT}`);
 ```
-@highlight 17-18,43-45,48-53,56-62,64,only
+@highlight 10,15-16,34-36,39-44,47-57,only

 This adds two new zones to our arsenal:

 * **done-ssr/zones/push-fetch**: Traps calls to the [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and uses H2 PUSH to start pushing them to the browser.
 This way when the browser JavaScript tries to fetch this resource it's already available in the browser cache.
 * **done-ssr/zones/push-mutations**: This is the zone that handles incremental rendering.
 It does a few things interesting:

-  #.
-Listens to mutations in the document and serializes a *patch* that can be applied in the browser document.
+  1. Listens to mutations in the document and serializes a *patch* that can be applied in the browser document.
-  #.
-Adds a script to the `<head>` that will attach to a special URL where the mutations are being streamed.
+  1. Adds a script to the `<head>` that will attach to a special URL where the mutations are being streamed.
 When this script runs in the browser it will fetch that URL and start applying the mutation patches as they come in.

-If you start your server again with `npm run server`, you should be able to see the application running.
+If you start your server again with `yarn server`, you should be able to see the application running.

 ## Adding an API